converged-computing/metrics-operator/docs/development/designs.md

 ### Metrics

+TODO if the design of these is separate, maybe make a separate top level class for each?
+That would be better organized...
-We provide support to measure the following types of metrics:
+We provide support to measure three types of metrics, "performance", "storage", and "standalone.
+" For each of "performance" and "storage" are assumed to be

 ### Performance